 Mistake #2: Reviewing Aggregate Data

 This is by far the most common mistake I see businesses making when reviewing Google Analytics.
-It’s probably because the first screen you see when you log in highlights your total website stats like visits, bounce rate, time on site, and number of pages visited.
+It’s probably because the first screen you see when you log in highlights your total website stats like visits, bounce rate, time on site, and the number of pages visited.

 Here’s the thing… Your total website stats are nearly worthless!